Ruchawagh/Genetic-Algorithm-/README.md

 9)Performs the roulette function, generating two arrays with 5 parents each, which will be used later to do the cycle process

-10) Method used in the cycle method to see if there's any duplicated city.
+10)Method used in the cycle method to see if there's any duplicated city.

-11) Method that has the 'cycle' logic.
+11)Method that has the 'cycle' logic.
     1. For each two children in the children array, makes a random swap between the two children until there's no duplicated element
     2. Mutate the children that were generated